jonnor/datascience-master/trackml/README.md

 ## TODO

+* Add more features
+* Plot feature values for match/no-match
-* Setup feature transformation pipeline
+* Attempt feature compression
 * Attempt to learn a custom distance metric
-* Use distance metric with DBSCAN
+* Use distance metric with clustering DBSCAN
-* Setup cross-validation
+* Setup pipeline with cross-validation, gridsearch

 ## Notes